-Growing up in Nigeria, we were told oversimplified stories of unimportant facts.
-An example is an over-flogged statement that this great woman was the first Nigerian woman to drive a car.
-Her radical acts of defiance against colonial oppression and, persistent fight against the subjugation of women were omitted from these narrations.
+Growing up in Nigeria, we were told oversimplified stories of unimportant facts like, that this great woman was the first Nigerian woman to drive a car.
+Her radical acts of defiance against colonial oppression and persistent fight against the subjugation of women were omitted from these narrations.

-She was the first female student at Abeokuta Grammar School.
-From here, she went on to teach at the school for a brief stint before leaving for England.
-In England, she dropped her English names adopted the shortened version of her Yoruba name, Funmilayo.
-She married Israel Oludotun Ransome-Kuti.
-He was an Anglican clergyman and teacher and had children who also made lasting impacts on Nigerian history in their various spheres of life.
+Funmilayo was the first female student at Abeokuta Grammar School and she went on to teach at the school for a brief stint before leaving for England.
+In England, she dropped her English name and adopted the shortened version of her Yoruba name, Funmilayo.
+She married Israel Oludotun Ransome-Kuti, an Anglican clergyman and teacher and had children who also made lasting impacts on Nigerian history in their various spheres of life.

-The work of Funmilayo Ransome-Kuti made her realise the dynamics of class struggles in the fight for the liberation of women.
-Ransome-Kuti acknowledged the privilege meted to her by birth.
-She noted that “The true position of Nigerian women had to be judged from the women who carried babies on their backs and farmed from sunrise to sunset … not women who used tea, sugar, and flour for breakfast”.
-Funmilayo remains one of the most iconic feminists in West-African history.
+Her work made her realise the dynamics of class struggles in the fight for the liberation of women.
+Ransome-Kuti acknowledged the privilege meted to her by birth and noted that “The true position of Nigerian women had to be judged from the women who carried babies on their backs and farmed from sunrise to sunset … not women who used tea, sugar, and flour for breakfast.”
+Funmilayo remains one of the most iconic feminists in West African history.

 Funmilayo Ransome-Kuti’s activism served as the antecedent for many formative revolutionary movements that favoured Nigerian women and contributed to the struggle for our liberation.